Chapter 14

 Unlike our older sister, Dorset and I hold actual conversations.

-I woke up angry with my wasted potential.
+I woke up angry at my wasted potential.
 I woke up angry at my etched destiny.
-I woke up angry at our family, and the ritual of our blood.
-I woke up angry at Father, The Archangel, and Leviathan, doddering in its dullness and weakness.
+I woke up angry at Father and Harmonious.
+I woke up angry at Leviathan, doddering in its dullness and weakness.
 I woke up angry that our existence is headless, and I woke up angry that I know shit about shit.

 Dorset chews this over.